google/s2geometry/README.md

 # For Testing

-If BUILD_TESTS is 'on' (the default), and benchmarks are enabled, then OpenSSL must be available to build some tests:
+If BUILD_TESTS is 'on' (the default), then OpenSSL must be available to build some tests:

 *   [OpenSSL](https://github.com/openssl/openssl) (for its bignum library)

 If OpenSSL is installed in a non-standard location set `OPENSSL_ROOT_DIR` before running configure, for example on macOS: